Break Out Of Your Comfort Zone And Become An Everyday HeroPosted by Adela

 “Most human suffering caused by man is due to his belief in things that are proven to be false.”

 -- Bertrand Russell, logic and philosopher, Nobel Prize winner

 So how can you stop this unconscious evil?
 Anyone’s intentional actions that have a significant social impact should first look at the objective consequences.
 People should admit that their idea of good may be incorrect and can, in fact, be bad in the end.
 It’s no wonder they say that the road to hell is paved with good intentions.

 What exactly is good vs. evil?

-I generally define evil as an individual’s actions that harm other people and groups that the individual is part of.
+I generally define evil as an individual’s actions that harm other people or groups that the individual is part of.
 Similar to the behavior of cancer cells, which harm the body that they’re part of.

-I would define “good” as individual’s actions that lead to an improved function of the whole group that the individual is part of.
-It’s the ability to perform unselfish cooperative acts that lead to development and growth of other people and the group as a whole.
+I would define “good” as an individual’s actions that lead to an improved function of the whole group that the individual is part of.
+It’s the ability to perform unselfish cooperative acts that leads to the development and growth of other people and the group as a whole.
 This definition puts a lot of activities in the gray zone, where it’s hard to determine the final impact.
 Overall, finding some sort of objective good is a never-ending journey.
 Let’s be a hero every day by also questioning our own views.
 Trying to find out which views we hold are false is one of the biggest actions we can take to get out of our comfort zone.

-“Follow the man who seeks the truth; run from the man who has found it.” -Charlie Chaplin, filmmaker
+“Follow the man who seeks the truth; run from the man who has found it.”